-At Hong Kong International Airport, measures include mandatory face coverings for all airport employees and travellers, thorough temperature checks, health declaration forms, hand sanitiser stations, physical distancing practices and increased cleaning and sanitisation throughout.
+At Hong Kong International Airport, measures include mandatory face masks for all airport employees and travellers, thorough temperature checks, health declaration forms, hand sanitiser stations, physical distancing practices and increased cleaning and sanitisation throughout.
 Later this year, biometric scanners will also be added to the boarding procedure to again reduce the need for human-to-human contact.

 Reduce the time you’ll need to spend in queues by taking advantage of online self check-in tools.
-For example, check-in online or via the Cathay Pacific mobile app, and use self-service baggage kiosks where possible.
+For example, check in online or via the Cathay Pacific mobile app, and use self-service baggage kiosks where possible.

 Can I visit lounges?

 Most of Cathay Pacific’s lounges are currently closed, with the exception of The Wing at Hong Kong International Airport and the lounge in Shanghai Pudong.
 Extra protocols have been put in place at these two locations to safeguard guests, which include additional cleaning measures, temperature checks and a simplified meal service.
-All staff and guests will also be required to wear face coverings at all times, except for when eating and drinking.
+All staff and guests will also be required to wear face masks at all times, except for when eating and drinking.